avishkarmaitra04/Blackjack/README.md

 ## ▶️ How to Play

--Start the game in your terminal.
+- Start the game in your terminal.
--You begin with ₹1000 balance.
+- You begin with ₹1000 balance.
--Enter your bet using chip-style amounts or full value.
+- Enter your bet using chip-style amounts or full value.
--Choose actions:
+- Choose actions:
- -Hit: Take another card
+ - Hit: Take another card
- -Stand: End your turn
+ - Stand: End your turn
- -Double Down: Double bet + one card (only 1st turn)
+ - Double Down: Double bet + one card (only 1st turn)
- -Split: Split if dealt a pair
+ - Split: Split if dealt a pair
- -Insurance: Available when dealer shows Ace -Win/lose/draw affects balance and stats.
+ - Insurance: Available when dealer shows Ace
+- Win/lose/draw affects balance and stats.
--The game ends when you're out of money or exit manually.
+- The game ends when you're out of money or exit manually.

 ## 🌐 Future Plans